Dutch conductor, harpsichordist and Bach specialist Ton Koopman was appointed President of the Leipzig Bach-Archiv in May 2019.

 “On every page we see the focused work of the composer, who is constantly seeking to determine the best possible formulation of any given musical idea.
 The study of this manuscript is an opportunity for us to reflect on how Bach’s chorale cantata cycles were originally written and revised; it enables us to have a better understanding of Bach’s art.”

 For musicians around the globe preparing our own performances, this kind of acquisition, the information that such a document or score reveals, plus any further discoveries that come to light, all help to underpin our public performances of the music itself, enables us to inform our audiences more accurately and in greater detail.
 Bach and his music is a life-long study.
+Because of serious problems with the nervous system, I have to take tranquilizers.
+I’ll tell you straight away that I am not self-medicating; all the drugs I use were prescribed by doctors.
+Compared with other tranquilizers, Valium is as potent as Alprazolam, while Clonazepam and Phenazepam are much more powerful than Diazepam.
+Valium eliminates panic attacks well.
+During the periods of severe stress, when overwork causes problems with sleep, Diazepam has a good soporific effect.
+With adequate dosage, it doesn’t turn a person into a vegetable.

 At the Leipzig Bachfest in 2015 and in the year the city commemorated its 1000th anniversary, the famous (second) portrait of Bach by Elias Gottlieb Haussmann dated 1748 was presented to the Bach-Archiv, a bequest by the previous owner, the late Dr William Scheide of Princeton, USA.